OVasconceloss/swiftclip-shortener/README.md

 # Swiftclip URL Shortener

 It consists of a website that offers URL shortening functionalities, providing a quick and convenient way to share links.
-Developed with modern web technologies (ReactJS, Typescript, SASS), the URL shortener simplifies long addresses, making them more manageable and easier to share on online platforms.
+Developed with modern web technologies (ReactJS, Typescript, SCSS), the URL shortener simplifies long addresses, making them more manageable and easier to share on online platforms.

 ### Installing